jessevermeulen/functional-programming/README.md

 - What fossil fuel type is most used by vehicles, and is there a shift observable to other fuel types or electricity?
 - What consumer vehicle brands are most present on Dutch roads?
 - What electric vehicle options are available to buy and what range do they have?
-- How many vehicles are registered as a taxi?
+- How many vehicles are registered as a taxi

 ## License
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)